nicjo814/home-assistant.io/source/_components/media_player.linkplay.markdown

   required: true
   type: string
 name:
   description: Name of the Linkplay device.
+The name must exactly match the name of the device as specified in the mobile app used to control the device.
-  required: false
+  required: true
   type: string
 lastfm_api_key:
   description: Your own LastFM API key that can be used to fetch album cover art.
 An API key can be generated [here](https://www.last.fm/api/account/create).